Personal information – Students

 We will send some of the student information we hold to the Higher Education Statistics Agency (“HESA”).
 HESA collects and is responsible for the database in which HESA student records are stored.
 Details of how HESA will process this information can be found at Collection Notices on the HESA website.

-We may pass student contact details to survey contractors to carry out the National Student Survey and surveys of student finances for the organisations identified by HESA in their data protection notices referred to above.
+We will pass student contact details to survey contractors to carry out the National Student Survey and surveys of student finances for the organisations identified by HESA in their data protection notices referred to above.
 These organisations and their contractors will use student’s details only for this purpose, and will then delete them.

 Students may also be included in surveys that track the progress of leavers in the years after they graduate.
 If so, we will pass your contact details to the organisation that has been contracted to carry out that survey.
 The organisation will use your details only for that purpose and will then delete them.